 - Mariano Masano (National Team) 4.00/4.01

 - Alfrence Braza (Iloilo) 4.01

 Quite an interesting race with the 5x SEA Games Silver medalist Mervin Guarte lined up.
-He is also the National Record Holder and National Junior record holder in that event and current national champion.
+He is also the National Record Holder, National Junior record holder, and current national champion.
 Joined by his training partner Sony Wagdos a former PRISAA Champion.
 Aries Africa national silver medalist, and Univ of the Phil Duo of Giron Jr. UAAP Champion and Masano the National Junior Champion.
-Mancao the 2018 ASEAN School Games Silver medalist and Carado the weekly relay youth champion.
-Braza the National HS Champion withdrew from the race to focus on school work.
+Mancao is the 2018 ASEAN School Games Silver medalist, and Carado is the weekly relay youth champion.
+Braza, the National HS Champion, withdrew from the race to focus on school work.

 Mens 400m (on PBs)